yukthitech/utils/yukthi-free-marker/README.md

 * **boolean evaluateCondition(String name, String condition, Object context)** - Input condition should be a simple freemarker condition expression (which registered freemarker methods or directives can be used).
 * **Object fetchValue(String name, String valueExpression, Object context)** - valueExpression should be simple freemarker expression, which gets evaluated and result will be returned (not the result template string but value of expression).
 Here also registered freemarker methods can be used.

-## Default Directives
-Following additional directives by default are supported by this library:
-* **@trim** - Trims the content enclosed within this directive.
-* **@indent** - Helps in indenting the enclosed content.
-Accepts optional prefix attribute, defaults to empty string.
-Every line will be trimmed and prefix will be added at the start.
-And from the output content "\t" and "\n" will be replaced with tab and new-line characters respectively.
-* **@capitalize** - First letter will be capitalized in every word in the enclosed content.

 ## Custom Free Marker Methods

 ${\color{blue}@FreeMarkerMethod}$ annotation can be used to mark a static method as a free marker method.
 And optionally ${\color{blue}@FmParam}$ can be used to document parameters.